cs4241-21a/a1-gettingstarted/README.md

     +5 Click the image at the top to rotate the image
         -This uses JS to transform the image by transforming it by 90deg each click.
 An overall value is stored to keep track of the current angle of the image.
         -Implements the onClick method by accessing the id of the image in the document.
+    +0 User can also zoom in on the table showing all the courses I have taken -Uses the hover feature along with transform scale

 3. (max 5 points) Experiment with other HTML tags (links, images, tables etc.) Each extra tag you use will get you 1 extra point for a maximum of 5 points.
 Be sure to describe the links you use in your README.
 (DONE)
     +1 Incorporates an Image of me